 - Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate.
 They enable students to study courses which are relevant to industry needs and have clear links to post-school destinations.
 These courses allow students to gain both Higher School Certificate qualifications and accreditation with industry and the workplace as part of the Australian Qualifications Framework (AQF).
 The national framework is recognised across Australia and helps students to move easily between the various education and training sectors and employment.
 These courses each have a specific workplace component and a minimum number of hours students spend in the workplace or a simulated workplace at school.
 Students receive special documentation showing the competencies gained.
-Some of these courses will be delivered by schools, while others will be delivered by TAFE or other providers. - Students who undertake the optional written HSC examination in one of the 240 hour VET courses may have the result included in the calculation of their ATAR.
-No more than two of these Category B units can be included in the ATAR calculation. - Assessment throughout these courses is quite different to other Board Developed Courses.
+Some of these courses will be delivered by schools, while others will be delivered by TAFE or other providers. - Students who undertake the optional written HSC examination in one of the 240 hour VET courses may have the result included in the calculation of their ATAR. - Assessment throughout these courses is quite different to other Board Developed Courses.
 A range of competencies are assessed throughout the course.
 The assessment mark submitted to NESA is based on the Trial HSC result.
 This mark is not used by NESA unless for Misadventure purposes.